Your Guide to New Zealand's Roundabout Rules

 Maintain a Safe Following Distance

 Keep a safe distance from the vehicle ahead to allow ample time to react to sudden stops or changes in traffic flow.
-This is especially vital in heavy traffic conditions common in urban roundabouts.
+This is even more important when you're in the heavy traffic that is common in urban roundabouts.

 Be Patient and Courteous